eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered

 During registration, the Relying Party registered which attributes it intends to request from Wallet Units.
-The Registrar listed these attributes in a Relying Party registration certificate and sends it to the Relying Party, which distributes it to all of its Relying Party Instances.
+The Registrar listed these attributes in a Relying Party registration certificate and sent it to the Relying Party, which distributes it to all of its Relying Party Instances.

-A Relying Party Instance sends this registration certificate to the Wallet Unit in the presentation request.
-The Wallet Unit displays the contents of the registration certificate to the User, at least in case one or more of the requested attributes in not included in the list of attributes in the registration certificate.
+During a transaction, a Relying Party Instance sends this registration certificate to the Wallet Unit in the presentation request.
+The Wallet Unit displays the contents of the registration certificate to the User, at least in case one or more of the requested attributes is not included in the list of attributes in the registration certificate.

 The format of the registration certificate, as well as the way in which the Wallet Unit can verify that the registration certificate belongs to the authenticated Relying Party, will be specified in a technical specification.
 For more information, see [Topic 44].

 ##### 6.6.3.4 Wallet Unit evaluates disclosure policy embedded in attestation, if present

 During attestation issuance, an Attestation Provider optionally has embedded a disclosure policy in the attestation.
-Such an embedded disclosure policy contains rules determining which (types of) Relying Party are allowed by the Attestation Provider to receive which attributes from the attestation.
+Such an embedded disclosure policy contains rules determining which types of Relying Party are allowed by the Attestation Provider to receive specific attributes from the attestation.
 Note that the Regulation does not contain a requirement for PIDs to be able to contain an embedded disclosure policy, but only for QEAAs and PuB-EAAs.

 If a policy is present in the attestation, the Wallet Unit evaluates the policy, together with data obtained from the Relying Party, to determine whether the Attestation Provider allows this Relying Party to receive the requested attributes.
 Data obtained from the Relying Party may be included in an attribute certificate comparable to the registration certificate discussed in the previous section.
 Such an attribute certificate may have been issued to the Relying Party by the Attestation Provider itself.
 In any case, the Wallet Unit authenticates any data obtained from the Relying Party before using it.